Short Answer

 Contract Snapshot

-This Kalshi market resolves to "Yes" if the Bitcoin price, specifically the simple average of the CF Benchmarks' BRTI for the 60 seconds before 12:00 AM EST on January 1, 2027, is above $149,999.99.
-If the price is $149,999.99 or below, the market resolves to "No." The market closes at 12:00 AM EST on January 1, 2027, with payouts projected shortly after.
-The official price source is CF Benchmarks' Real Time Index (RTI), with the final value being the average of 60 RTI prices collected in the minute before expiration.
+This market resolves to "Yes" if the simple average of the sixty seconds of CF Benchmarks' BRTI (Bitcoin Real Time Index) immediately before 12 AM EST on January 1, 2027, is between $70,000.00 and $74,999.99.
+Otherwise, it resolves to "No." The market closes at 12:00 AM EST on January 1, 2027, with the official price determined by averaging the 60 RTI prices from CF Benchmarks collected in the final minute before expiration.

 Available Contracts